 - If you have questions about your usage of CyBox, please contact your college or unit IT professional or email firstname.lastname@example.org.

-ITS and college/unit IT professionals will communicate with individuals based on their individual CyBox usage.
+- ITS and college/unit IT professionals communicate with individuals based on their individual CyBox usage.
 All CyBox customers are encouraged to perform regular file reviews and remove obsolete, duplicate or out of date files.
 Because unlimited storage on CyBox is no longer available, it is important to only store what you need and regularly remove files you no longer have any use for.

 It is understood that many customers have a large amount of data in their CyBox folders.
 Please contact your local IT professional or email the Storage@ISU project team at email@example.com to discuss your options.
 If you need the data, don't delete it.
 We're here to help you determine the storage option that is best for you.